What to do after the change of the primary domain of your cPanel account

 Troubleshooting: email accounts are missing after the primary domain name changed.

-Troubleshooting: email accounts exist after the primary domain change, but no emails are seen in the Webmail interface.
+Troubleshooting: email accounts exist after the primary domain change, but no emails can be seen in the Webmail interface.

-The content of previous mailboxes can be restored from the full cPanel backup.
+The content of previous mailboxes can be restored from a full cPanel backup.
 View the email-specific section of the backup restoration article to help you with the process.

 Contact lists

-Contacts from the address book of the @domain1.tld email accounts cannot be reassigned to the new domain @domain2.tld during the change of the cPanel account’s primary domain name.
+Contacts in the address book of @domain1.tld email accounts cannot be reassigned to the new domain @domain2.tld during the change of the cPanel account primary domain name.

-Troubleshooting: contact lists are missing after the cPanel account’s primary domain name has been changed.
+Troubleshooting: contact lists are missing after the cPanel account primary domain name has been changed.

 Export the required contact lists prior to changing the primary domain of the hosting account, then import them back afterward if needed.